jayant-kumar-dev/Aegisguard-Q/README.md

 | `bent_inner_product(n)` | Maiorana–McFarland, **requires even `n`** |
 | `semibent_odd(n)` | **requires odd `n`** — extends a bent function on `n−1` variables; no bent function exists in odd dimension |

 `SAI` and `|Stab|` are **different quantities**: the first counts tied maxima, the second measures translation symmetry of the whole distribution.
-A distribution can have tied maxima and still a trivial stabilizer — see the `n = 8` random row below.
+A distribution can have tied maxima and still a trivial stabilizer.

 ---